nmayorov/nmayorov.github.io/content/posts/nonlinear_batch_estimation.md

 2. The correction of $X_k$ and $W_k$ on the last iteration is small compared to their norm
 3. The norm of the of the gradient of $E$ is small

-It might be necessary to combine criteria 1, 2, 3 with a check on the constraints violation norm Selecting a proper criteria requires experimentation as well.
+It might be necessary to combine these criteria with a check on the constraints violation norm.
+Selecting a proper criteria requires experimentation as well.

 # Error covariance estimation